What Are Amphetamines?

-- As with any drug that provides an immediate high, the return back to ‘normal’ feeling can be a dramatic and depressing process, avoiding the come down process can lead to addiction in a very quick space of time..
+As with any drug that provides an immediate high, the return back to ‘normal’ feeling can be a dramatic and depressing process, avoiding the come down process can lead to addiction in a very quick space of time.

-- The stimulating nature of the drug can put the organs of the body under massive amounts of pressure, especially when increasing heart rate.
+The stimulating nature of the drug can put the organs of the body under massive amounts of pressure, especially when increasing heart rate.

-- Amphetamine use has been associated with dental problems, with users often grinding their teeth whilst under the influence.
+Amphetamine use has been associated with dental problems, with users often grinding their teeth whilst under the influence.

-- Tolerance to Amphetamine can build up, meaning a user needs more of the drug to feel the same kind of high – ingesting more of the harmful substance.
+Tolerance to Amphetamine can build up, meaning a user needs more of the drug to feel the same kind of high – ingesting more of the harmful substance.

-- Amphetamine is also a leading cause of anti-social behaviour and fights are common with those who take it.
+Amphetamine is also a leading cause of anti-social behaviour and fights are common with those who take it.
 Increased confidence and aggression can be blamed.

 Amphetamine Side Effects